Kississing Lake: Geography

 Hudson Bay watershed.
 Although its total area is only 141 mi2, the lake spreads over a considerable extent of territory, due to long irregular bays and arms that extend on all sides of Kississing Lake.
 Capes, points, and peninsulas of all lengths, sizes and shapes project into it.
 The main part of the lake, as well as all its bays and arms are filled with numerous rocky islands, both large and small.

-Since it lies close to the height of land, none of the streams in its vicinity are large, and the country is poorly drained.
-A great many short streams draining small lakes or chains of lakes flow into it, but its principal affluent is the Kississing River, which enters at its southwest angle.
-It is drained by the continuation of the Kississing River which flows out at its northeastern arm and follows a northeasterly course, through many lakes, to its junction with the Churchill River.
+Since Kississing Lake lies close to the height of land, none of the streams in its vicinity are large, and the country is poorly drained.
+A great many short streams draining small lakes or chains of lakes flow into it, but its principal affluent is the Kississing River, which originates to the south at Kisseynew Lake and enters at its southwest angle.
+Kississing Lake is drained by the continuation of the Kississing River which flows out at its northeastern arm and follows a northeasterly course, through many lakes, to its junction with the Churchill River.

 Kississing Lake lies on the Pre-Cambrian rocks of the Canadian Shield.
 The surrounding country has low elevation, with isolated rocky hills rising from 50 to 250 ft above the general level, although hills of the latter height are uncommon.
 Interspersed between the hills are lakes and swamps.
 Typical trees found there are spruce, jack pine, poplar, birch, and tamarack.